 Order of Magnitude Problems for the Group (OMG)

 Order-of-magnitude estimates enable us to grasp the basic ideas from simple principles without complicated calculations (the so-called back-of-the-envelope calculations), which is extremely helpful in building physics pictures and breaking down unfamiliar problems.
 These are important trainings for doing research work.
-We will solve some order-of-magnitude probloms mainly in astrophysics during our group meeting.
+We will solve some order-of-magnitude problems mainly in astrophysics during our group meeting.

 We spin a fortune wheel (Python Code) every 20-30min to randomly draw a group member as the leader to coordinate the discussion.